piisa/piisa/docs/usage.md

 Additionally:

+ * An alternative script that can process JSONL multi-documents is [`pii-process-jsonl`], see below.
  * Output document can also be a JSON or text file (just change the file extension), or an equivalent _compressed_ file (e.g. use a `name.yml.gz` filename).
  * The argument `--save-pii <output>` will save in a JSON file the extracted PII entities, as a collection.
  * To get a list of the currently installed capabilities in terms of PII detection tasks, execute `pii-task-info list-tasks`
  * To get a list of all languages for which there is at least one available detector task, execute `pii-task-info list-languages`
- * For other languages, there may be models available to detect some of the PII Entities.
+ * For additional languages, there may be models available to detect some of the PII Entities.
 These models would need to be installed.
-Check the [Presidio plugin] docs for installation instructions.
+Check the [Transformers plugin] docs for installation instructions.
+ * In addition to the Transformers-based plugin, there is also another available plugin for model-based PII detection: [Presidio plugin], which uses Microsoft Presidio for detection.
+It can be used as an alternative, or in combination.

 ### Multi-language processing for JSONL files